 The decision to ban smart luggage came as a result of the updated IATA regulations and concerns over lithium batteries on aircrafts.
 If punctured, the batteries have the potential to ignite in airplane cargo holds.
 The bags are still allowed allowed in passenger cabins.

 Smart luggage isn’t the only technology banned from flying.
 View a list of other smart items that have made the “no-fly” list.

 - Smart balance wheels/boards such as Hoverboard, Airboard and Skateboard

 - Riding, motorized suitcases

-These items would have to be packaged and transported as dangerous goods, instead.
+These items would have to be packaged and transported as dangerous goods; while may would argue the additional costs, headaches, etc., the potential for something to go wrong is high.
 DGD Hazmat is the ultimate 3PL source for all your dangerous goods needs.
 Click here to review more of our services.